 In April 2023, Türkiye suspended flights and prohibited use of Turkish airspace by carriers travelling to Sulaymaniyah International Airport (ISU), citing increased activity by the Kurdistan Workers’ Party (PKK).

-The lifting of the ban followed diplomacy between Türkiye and the Kurdish Regional Government.
-A meeting in Ankara on 9 October 2025 between President Recep Tayyip Erdoğan and President Nechirvan Barzani of the Kurdistan Region paved the way for restoration of flights, reported Hürriyet Daily News:
+The airline’s return followed diplomatic engagement between Türkiye and the Kurdistan Regional Government.
+A meeting in Ankara on October 9, 2025, between Turkish President Recep Tayyip Erdoğan and Kurdistan Region President Nechirvan Barzani helped pave the way for the restoration of services.

 Delta, United, and JetBlue Offer Free Meals to Air Traffic Controllers Working Without Pay

 According to data from FlightConnections, Turkish Airlines operates a Boeing 737-800 on the Istanbul-Sulaymaniyah route.
-Turkish is also the sole carrier offering a non-flight on this route.
+Turkish is also the sole carrier offering a non-stop flight on this route.
 Turkish Airlines has 40 aircraft of this type in its fleet and these average 10.9 years.
-Here are the specifications of the 737-800 operated by the carrier:

 Despite the capacity to accommodate 189 passengers, the first Turkish Airlines flight that landed in Sulaimaniyah Airport had 105 passengers on board, while the one that departed to Istanbul had 123 passengers, reported Arab News.
 Here’s how the carrier’s seating arrangements are in the two-class layout, as detailed by SeatMaps.